Using indoor grow lights for your pepper plants opens up another world of possibilities.

 The HID is an ideal indoor grow light solution because it supplements a greenhouse or sun room.
 This provides you with a solution if you do not receive enough natural light in your location.

-Final Notes On Using Indoor Grow Lights for Peppers
+Final Notes On Using Indoor Grow Lights

 If you are going to use a regular fluorescent light, make sure your plants are completely covered and that the light isn't too far away.